 But I'll bet they do worry!
 In the quiet of the evening and the sometime loneliness of the soul, many of those who shouldn't need to reflect on the value of hard work and a life well-lived doubtless do exactly that.
-But whether they do or not, surely we who have been blessed with what passes for success, and you who are gaining the education and social graces that are often deemed important ingredients of future success-we who by the blessings of our birth, our genes, our talents, our luck, and the help others have given us-deserve no such exemption.
+But whether they do or not, surely we who have been blessed in the past with what passes for success, and you who are gaining the education and social graces that are often deemed requirements for future success-we who by the blessings of our birth, our genes, our talents, our luck, and the help others have given us-deserve no such exemption.
 Everyone here this afternoon ought to heed Socrates' warning, "The unexamined life is not worth living."

-We're all in the human race together-those of us who earn a reputation through our careers, those who undertake the nobler missions of life, and those humble souls who do the world's hard work, to say nothing of you here today who will be required to carry the torch for a new and better generation, and are preparing yourself for the task by taking maximum advantage of the first-class education that is here for the taking.
+So examine your life and remember that we're all in the human race together-those of us who earn a reputation through our careers, those who undertake the nobler missions of life, and those humble souls who do the world's hard work, to say nothing of you here today who, by virtue of your education, your ambition, and your higher promise, will be required to carry the torch for a new and better generation, and are preparing yourself for the task.
 Don't miss the opportunity you have been given.
 For every single one of us, the job begins with getting up in the morning, going through the day trying to make the world a better place-even better by a tiny amount-and as a result, entitled to enjoy a well-earned night's rest.
 Then, rather than chasing after that rabbit, finding that it's fake, and quitting in dismay, like the greyhound we met, let's just make sure that we chase the real rabbit of life, and then keep running, and running, and running, as hard as we possibly can.